APE Authorization Summer Program

 KINE 315 - Introduction to Adapted Physical Activity (3 units)

-KINE 513 - Programming for Individuals with Physical, Neurological, and Sensory Disabilities (3 units)
+KINE 513 - Programming in Disability Sport (3 units)

 KINE 514 - Programming for Individuals with Mental, Emotional, and Learning Disabilities (3 units)